An example of book review writing can be found listed with most books sold on the Net and on the writer’s Web sites.

 Perhaps I’m wrong, but my guess is the main protagonist embodied many of your values and perhaps even a few of your personality traits.
 She appeared to be of a generation closer to my own rather than either the present or ancient day.
 Brava!

 ~~ Elizabeth Sullivan, Ph.D., Clinical Psychologist, Somerset, California

-Another example of book review completeness follows.
-Considering this reviewer is a publisher of books on CD, his words truly made my heart flutter!
-See his interview on this site: AudioBookMan.
+example of book review completeness was given by a friend In Arizona who recently passed away, so his site is no longer available.
+However, considering this reviewer was a producer/publisher of books on CD, his words truly made my heart flutter!
+Here's a brief sample of his comments: